 If you don't want to get pregnant, you may want to talk to your doctor or family planning clinic about what kind of contraception is best for you and what to avoid.
-After an ectopic pregnancy an IUCD (coil) is not recommended; and some types of progesterone-only contraception can increase the chance of having another ectopic.

 Will I need special care in my next pregnancy?